cds-snc/gcds-docs/src/en/components/text/code.md

   - Words in other languages, including Latin.
   - Titles of publications, works of art, and mathematical and scientific material.
 - Use the `em` tag within the `gcds-text` component to emphasize specific words or phrases.
+- Use the HTML `code` element within the `gcds-text` component to wrap content that represents code.
+The `code` element is styled with the monospace typography token.

 <!-- ----- Examples ----- -->